ironmeld/builder-hex0/DEVELOP.md

 $ cp builder-hex0-x86-stage2.hex0 ~/live-bootstrap/kernel-bootstrap
 $ (cd ~/live-bootstrap;./rootfs.py --qemu)

-# After testing the hex2 and hex0 files can be committed with the following commands.
+# After testing, the hex2 and hex0 files can be committed with the following commands.
 $ git add builder-hex0.hex2 builder-hex0.hex0
 $ git add builder-hex0-x86-stage1.hex2 builder-hex0-x86-stage1.hex0
 # DO NOT git add builder-hex0-x86-stage2.hex2.
 This is just a temporary copy of builder-hex0.hex2
-# which is used to generate the hex0 file for stage2 (which just starts at a different address).
+# which is used to generate the hex0 file for stage2.
 $ git add builder-hex0-x86-stage2.hex0
 ```